-Records showed that a Legionella risk assessment had been carried out by an external company in May 2016.
+Records showed that a Legionella risk assessment had been carried out by an external company in March 2012.
 (Legionella is a bacterium found in the environment which can contaminate water systems in buildings).
-However, we found that there had been issues with water temperature and this had not been detected by the practice.
-The practice manager contacted the relevant body to investigate the water temperature on the day of the inspection.
+The practice reviewed the risk assessment annually.